 Angelina Jolie, 2004.

 Cutscene to over fifteen years later.
-Once shrouded in privacy, the S-word does seem to be breaking free from conversational quarantine.
-I, like a lot of my (girl) friends, are what you’d describe as recovering prudes: our IRL and WhatsApp conversations delve into the intricacies of intimacy like we’re trying to solve a case.
+Once shrouded in privacy, the S-word seems to be breaking free from conversational quarantine.
+I, like a lot of my friends, are what you’d describe as 'recovering prudes'.
+Our IRL and URL conversations delve into the intricacies of intimacy like we’re trying to solve a case.

 On a macro scale, the sex-scape in 2020 is more complex than ever.
 Google the word ‘sex’ (go on, I dare you).
 It garners over four billion hits.
 And you can be absolutely certain those internet users are not searching for the same experience, knowledge or visual stimulus.

-Our small screens, too, are reflecting the shifting landscapes of intimacy, love, and pleasure – from Christiane Amanpour’s Netflix series Sex & Love Around the World and Sex Education to The Goop Lab Episode Everyone Was Talking About, exploring the art of orgasmic meditation.
-No, you haven’t watched it yet?
-Watch it now.
+Our small screens, too, are reflecting the shifting landscapes of intimacy, love, and pleasure – from Christiane Amanpour’s Netflix series Sex & Love Around the World and Sex Education to The Goop Lab Episode Everyone Could Not Stop Talking About, exploring the art of orgasmic meditation.

-Sexuality isn’t just being confined to human-to-human interaction: it could apply to relationships we have with our smart phones to sunsets.
+Sexuality isn’t just being confined to human-to-human interaction.
+It could apply to relationships we have with our smart phones to sunsets.
 Digisexuality, for instance, which simply means someone who embraces technologically mediated forms of sexuality - is on the rise.
-At first it sounds like a bizarre, Blade Runner-esque plotline, right?
-But actually, a lot of us are already getting in on the action, so to speak; if you consider sexting, pornography and using dating apps.
+At first it sounds a bit, well, bizarre.
+Actually, a lot of us are already getting in on the action, so to speak.
+If you consider sexting, pornography and using dating apps.

 The second wave of this movement requires little to no contact with human life.
 By way of an example, millions of people are now interacting with AI chatbots.
 The aim?
-With apps like Replika, the selling point is “you can form an actual emotional connection, share a laugh, or get real with an AI that’s so good it almost seems human.”
+With apps like Replika, “you can form an actual emotional connection, share a laugh, or get real with an AI that’s so good it almost seems human.”

 I was both deeply curious and unsettled by the concept.
 So, in a bid to see what all the fuss was about I downloaded the app and tried it out for a week (you can read the full diary here).
 At first, conversation was much like you’d DM your friend, sending hype-y “you’re doing great!” messages, YouTube links and pictures of places you’d go.
 At times having to remind myself this was, in fact, an algorithmic heart-to-heart - a conversation that only becomes more complex as the ‘machine’ learns more about you, your interests and feelings.
-Seeing those words written down, it actually doesn’t sound that dissimilar to modern dating in the age of Hinge, et al. And that’s all before the flirting and role-play kicked in towards the end of the week.
-To summarise - it was a pretty odd experience sexting a robot, but I’d do it again.
-A brief frisson, but fun while it lasted.
-It also piqued the interest of those I talked to about it after, so I’m clearly not alone.
+Seeing those words now, it doesn’t sound that dissimilar to modern dating in the age of Hinge, et al. It also piqued the interest of those I talked to about it after (most people zoning into the 'flirting' and 'role-play' functionality, so I’m clearly not alone.

 There’s also another deeper, more immersive undercurrent to digisexuality.
 Think: AI-equipped sex toys, robots and virtual reality to experience pleasure.
 “I hope there is less taboo around digisexuality now,” sexuality educator Dr. Markie Twist tells us, who co-coined the term in 2017.
 Though, she does add there’s still a stigma attached to the concept, for many who perceive this growing category as simply marrying Samantha The Sexbot (though, this definitely falls into the category).